twinstar6980/Twinning.Documentation/english/installation.md

 The tool consists of several modules, different modules provide different functions:

-- `Core`
+- `Kernel`

-	Core, responsible for the implementation of internal functions.
+	Kernel, responsible for the implementation of internal functions.

 - `Shell`